Classroom for educators

 Using Classroom to improve learner outcomes

-Now with 19* (last updated 17.07.21) iterative experiences of introducing and teaching with Classroom, together with feedback from a community of educators around the world, with have a tried and thoroughly tested 'Introduction plan' (complete with learner introduction presentation - Introducing Classroom and an 'Instruction model,' - (RRRR-RRR).
+With 21* (last updated 30.12.21) iterative experiences of introducing and teaching with Classroom, together with the observations and feedback from a community of educators around the world, here are our key points.

 This results in a learning climate that has shown to improve learner outcomes and support and focus learner behaviour in a number of classroom settings.